bitdust-io/devops/README.md

 * updates `HISTORY.txt` file in "devel" repo

-Now you must manually edit and prepare `CHANGELOG.txt` file inside your BitDust development repo.
-All you need to do is to provide a short info about your changes with a date and your name.
+You must manually edit and prepare the `CHANGELOG.txt` file inside your BitDust development repo.
+You must provide short info about your changes with a date and name.

 After running `release_prepare` you should see in your terminal console output a list of most recent commits.
 You can simply Copy & Past those lines from your console to the top of `CHANGELOG.txt` file.